fortis-logo

 Tyramide signal amplification (TSA) uses HRP-conjugated antibodies and hydrogen peroxide to catalyze the binding of fluorophores to proteins in the tissue sample being stained.

 The TSA method of multiplex immunofluorescence is achieved by utilizing a basic protocol in which the primary and secondary antibodies corresponding to the first target of interest are deposited.
-Then, these are removed with heat-induced epitope retrieval (HIER), and the staining process is repeated for "n" number of targets.
+These are then removed with heat-induced epitope retrieval (HIER), and the staining process is repeated for "n" number of targets.

 The order in which targets are applied to the tissue plays a major role in antibody activity and background intensity.
-So, optimizing the position that each antibody is added is the key to a successful experiment.
+Adding each antibody in the optimal position is key to ensuring a successful experiment.

 There are several reasons why the order of antibodies impacts the outcome of the staining: